Clinicals and Internships

 Baystate Health understands that the skill and dedication of our allied health professionals help us provide our patients with excellent care.
-As an integrated academic health system, we are committed to training the next generation of health care professionals by providing training opportunities for allied health students.
+As an integrated academic health system, we are committed to training the next generation of health care professionals by providing training opportunities for allied health students and advanced practitioners.

 Each year, more than 400 students complete clinical rotations and internships here in 30+ allied health and professional programs as part of their associate, baccalaureate, masters and doctoral-level work.